Tips and Tricks How to use a dual action polisher

 - Don’t apply exessive pressure

-What is the difference between a Dual Action Polisher and a Rotary Polisher
+What is the difference between a Rotary Polisher and a Dual Action Polisher

 In the world of car detailing, there are two main types of polishers.
 There is the rotary type and then there’s a dual-action one that has a spinning head like an orbital sander but also oscillates back and forth for more detailed work on cars.
 The big difference between them though isn’t just in how they look or what their means of operation is; it’s really about if you’re trying to buff paint or not!